 Men are generally Progesterone deficient because of their exposure to environmental Oestrogens, which is going a long way to feminising their appearance.

 Thyme Essential Oil has an equally important role for women.
-It helps with infertility issues, menopause, fibroids and PCOS, as well as assisting with emotional disorders which are a consequence of hormonal imbalance, such as depression and anxiety.
+It helps with infertility issues, perimenopause, menopause, fibroids and PCOS, as well as assisting with emotional disorders which are a consequence of hormonal imbalance, such as depression and anxiety.
+It reduces excess Oestrogen, thereby assisting with unwanted weight gain, and because it promotes Progesterone, it is an exceptionally potent hormone balancer.

 And interestingly, according to an article on GreenMedInfo

-Thyme Essential Oil will even help with hair loss and insomnia.
+Thyme Essential Oil will even help with hair loss and insomnia, as well as digestive issues and hypertension.

-***Lavender Essential Oil is another essential oil that will help with hair loss, (as is Rosemary), that also addresses the problem of insomnia by assisting the body to right it’s hormonal imbalances.
+***Lavender Essential Oil is another essential oil that will help with hair loss, (as does Rosemary Essential Oil and Ylang Ylang Essential Oil), that also addresses the problem of insomnia by assisting the body to right it’s hormonal imbalances.

 Rose Otto Essential Oil